 The total burden is estimated at 420 hours.
 Exhibit 2 provides details about how this estimate was calculated.
 Adults from study panels already established by Itracks and other organizations will be screened to determine if they have an adolescent child eligible to participate in the study and if they would be willing to have this child participate.
 We plan to conduct eight focus groups with approximately 20 participants.
 We estimate that we will need to recruit 25 participants for each group to have 20 who ultimately do participate, so we will need to recruit a total of 200 adolescents (8 groups x 25 recruits) to achieve a total final number of 160 participants (8 groups x 20 participants).
 We further estimate that we will need to screen 10 adults for each adolescent recruited.
 We therefore estimate that we will need to screen 2,000 adults in order to recruit 200 adolescent participants.

 Screening of adults will take an average of 3 minutes (3/60 hour) per person, for a total burden of 100 hours.
 Each of the 160 focus group participants will spend an average of 2 hours responding within the test group or focus group, for a total response burden of 320 hours.
 The total response burden for both screening and focus group participation is therefore 420 hours.
 The time estimated for both the screening and focus group participation is based on the amount of material covered in the screener and the focus group discussion guide, and the estimation of both Itracks and RTI based on prior experience as to the length of time required.
-For the focus groups, we estimate that participants will be able to respond to the questions in 1 hour or less.
-However, participants will be encouraged to log on more than once a day and join in the discussion by commenting on the responses of other participants or responding to follow-up questions.
-Depending on their level of interest in the discussion, participants may spend as much as 2 or 3 hours on it.
-We estimate that the average amount of time will be 2 hours.
+We anticipate that it will take one hour or less to respond to all of the questions over the three day period.
+Since teens will be encouraged to comment on other participants’ responses or write more detailed response, we estimate that many teens may choose to spend two or more hours over the course of the 3 days participating in the group.
 The study that affects the adults and adolescents will only occur over a one month period of time.
 However, this full study will take place over 1 year, therefore the estimated total hours and wages also serve as the estimated annualized burden hours.
 Four hundred and twenty hours are estimated for the year.

 Exhibit 2.
 Estimated 1-Year Annualized Burden